SPIdepth: Strengthened Pose Information for Self-supervised Monocular Depth Estimation: Results

 \subsection{KITTI Results}

-We present the performance comparison of SMIDepth with several state-of-the-art self-supervised depth estimation models on the KITTI dataset, as summarized in Table \ref{tab:performance}.
-SMIDepth achieves superior performance compared to all other models across various evaluation metrics.
-Notably, it achieves the lowest values of AbsRel (absolute relative difference), SqRel (squared relative difference), RMSE (root mean squared error), and RMSElog (logarithmic RMSE), indicating its exceptional accuracy in predicting depth values.
+We present the performance comparison of SPIDepth with several state-of-the-art self-supervised depth estimation models on the KITTI dataset, as summarized in Table \ref{tab:performance}.
+SPIDepth achieves superior performance compared to all other models across various evaluation metrics.
+Notably, it achieves the lowest values of AbsRel (0.071), SqRel (0.531), RMSE (3.662), and RMSElog (0.153), indicating its exceptional accuracy in predicting depth values.

-In particular, SMIDepth demonstrates remarkable accuracy even when compared to models like ManyDepth, which leverage multiple frames for testing.
-This indicates SMIDepth's ability to achieve state-of-the-art results using only a single frame as input during testing, highlighting its efficiency and practicality.

-Moving on to Table \ref{tab: kitti eigen}, we compare the performance of SMIDepth with several supervised depth estimation models on the KITTI eigen benchmark.
-Despite being self-supervised and metric fine-tuned, SMIDepth outperforms supervised methods in terms of AbsRel, SqRel, RMSE, and RMSElog.
-Notably, SMIDepth achieves the lowest values across all these metrics, indicating its superior accuracy in predicting depth values.
+Moving on to Table \ref{tab: kitti eigen}, we compare the performance of SPIDepth with several supervised depth estimation models on the KITTI eigen benchmark.
+Despite being self-supervised and metric fine-tuned, SPIDepth outperforms supervised methods across all these metrics, indicating its superior accuracy in predicting metric depth values.

-Furthermore, SMIDepth surpasses LightedDepth, a model that operates on video sequences (more than one frame) and outperforms a good pre-trained models like EVP based on stable diffusion \cite{rombach2022stablediffusion}.
-Despite LightedDepth's advantage of using multiple frames, SMIDepth still outperforms it, highlighting SMIDepth's robustness and effectiveness even in challenging scenarios.
+Furthermore, SPIDepth surpasses LightedDepth, a model that operates on video sequences (more than one frame) and outperforms a good pre-trained models like EVP based on stable diffusion \cite{rombach2022stablediffusion}.
+Despite LightedDepth's advantage of using multiple frames, SPIDepth shows improvements of 0.012 (29.3\%) in AbsRel, 0.038 (34.3\%) in SqRel, 0.354 (20.3\%) in RMSE, and 0.011 (18.6\%) in RMSElog, highlighting SPIDepth's robustness and effectiveness even in challenging scenarios.

-Additionally, SMIDepth demonstrates significant performance improvements over SQLdepth, a model that serves as the foundation for its development.
-Notably, SMIDepth outperforms SQLdepth by a large margin in both supervised and self-supervised settings.
-This substantial improvement underscores the impact of strengthening the pose net and its information in SMIDepth.
+Additionally, SPIDepth demonstrates significant performance improvements over SQLdepth, a model that serves as the foundation for its development.
+In the self-supervised setting, SPIDepth shows improvements of 5.3\% in AbsRel, 1.5\% in SqRel, 1.6\% in RMSE, and 1.9\% in RMSElog.
+In the supervised setting, SPIDepth shows improvements of 32.6\% in AbsRel, 35.6\% in SqRel, 17.9\% in RMSE, and 25\% in RMSElog.
+These substantial improvements underscore the impact of strengthening the pose net and its information in SPIDepth.

-Overall, these results underscore the effectiveness of SMIDepth in self-supervised monocular depth estimation, positioning it as a leading model in the field.
+Overall, these results underscore the effectiveness of SPIDepth in self-supervised monocular depth estimation, positioning it as a leading model in the field.
+Qualitative results further illustrate the superior performance of SPIDepth, as shown in Figure \ref{fig:qualitative_results}.